 |1990||Beginning in 1990, the JLL published the Ellesmere House Gazette, a quarterly newsletter that provided a forum for the residents, staff and volunteers of this residential home for elderly people to communicate with each other and with the wider community.
 The newsletter was distributed by the Royal Borough of Kensington and Chelsea to a mailing list of over 2,000 recipients.
 The programme was active between 1990 and 1995.|

-Also in 1991, JLL moved its Headquarters to its current home within the Lansdowne Club.
+Also in 1991, JLL moved its Headquarters to its current home after the Lansdowne Club, where it remained for the next 23 years.

 The second programme launched in 1992 was the JLL’s Environmental Project.
 During its six-year history, this programme was effective in educating and inspiring people within the JLL and the community to improve the local environment.
 Within the League, volunteers provided information and advice on environmental issues via regular articles in Cues and compiled a chapter entitled “Living Green in London” for the seventh edition of Living in London.
 In the Colville community, JLL volunteers worked in partnership with local residents as members of a community environmental sub-committee that allowed for the exchange of ideas and progress.
 Volunteers also organised can recycling drives and “Tidy Up Colville” days, as well as preparing a Tree Map, a legal document integral to establishing Tree Preservation Orders in Colville.
 The Environmental Project was active between 1992 and 1998.